 About Pilot Flying J

 Pilot Flying J, the largest operator of travel centers and travel plazas in North America, is committed to making life better for professional drivers.
 Headquartered in Knoxville, Tenn., Pilot Flying J has more than 650 retail locations.
-The Pilot Flying J network provides drivers with access to more than 65,000 parking spaces for trucks, 4,400 showers and 4,000 diesel lanes, with more than 2,200 offering DEF at the pump.
-Pilot Flying J is currently ranked No. 6 on Forbes' list of America's Largest Private Companies.
+The Pilot Flying J network provides drivers with access to more than 65,000 parking spaces for trucks, 4,400 showers and more than 4,000 diesel lanes offering Diesel Exhaust Fluid (DEF) at the pump.
+Pilot Flying J is currently ranked No. 7 on Forbes' list of America's Largest Private Companies.
 Visit www.pilotflyingj.com for more information.